lit/lit/packages/labs/nextjs/README.md

 The server rendered output contains HTML with declarative shadow DOM which may require a polyfill for some browsers.
 See [Enabling Declarative Shadow DOM from `@lit-labs/ssr-react`](../ssr-react/README.md#enabling-declarative-shadow-dom) for more information.

+While running the dev server, modifying any module that contains a custom element registration can cause an error that can only be fixed by restarting the dev server.
+See [issue #3672](https://github.com/lit/lit/issues/3672).

 ## Contributing

 Please see [CONTRIBUTING.md](../../../CONTRIBUTING.md).